The Executive Guide to analytics trends

 The IoT is rapidly evolving from interesting gadgets to real-world applications.
 Take Health Insurance - some insurers are giving discounts to customers who have wearable tracking devices.
 GPS and other sensors enable analytics to optimise routes, analyse driving and recommend where to refuel in shipping, road haulage, and vehicles.

 And for the first time new network connections are being added faster for IoT than for phones (counting all U.S. carriers, about 1.4 million cars got connected to cellular networks in second quarter of 2016, compared with 1.2 million phones and less than 900,000 tablets, according to Chetan Sharma Consulting).
-More on this from our website
+More on this from our blog

 Some companies today are experimenting with distributed ledger technology as a secure and transparent way to digitally track the ownership of assets, including digital currencies as Bitcoin.
 Some companies also see an opportunity to use blockchain to track the movement of assets throughout their supply chains or electronically initiate and enforce contracts.
-However, it remains in the experimental phase inside many large firms and there are few tested use cases today. more on this from our website
+However, it remains in the experimental phase inside many large firms and there are few tested use cases today. more on this from our blog

 Embedding The Intelligence